CoC Governance Charter

 - determining what percentage or amount of rent each program participant must pay while receiving rapid rehousing assistance

-Our CoC written standards also describe how coordinated entry works in our community.
+Our CoC Written Standards also describe how coordinated entry works in our community.
+Most recently updated and approved on January 17th, 2018:

 Opening Doors: NY-508’s 10-year Plan